Europcar

 Europcar Mobility Group is a French car rental company founded in 1949 in Paris.
-The head office of the holding company, Europcar Group S.A., is in the business park of Val Saint-Quentin at Voisins-le-Bretonneux (Saint Quentin en Yvelines), France.
+The head office of the holding company, Europcar Group S.A., is in the business park of Val Saint-Quentin at Voisins-le-Bretonneux (Saint-Quentin-en-Yvelines), France.

-Today, Europcar operates in 140 countries covering Europe, North America, Western Asia, and Africa.
-Since July 2022, Europcar has been owned by Green Mobility Holding, S,A. a consortium led by the Volkswagen Group, Attestor and Pon Holdings.
+Europcar currently operates in 140 countries covering Europe, North America, Western Asia, and Africa.
+Since July 2022, Europcar has been owned by Green Mobility Holding, S,A. a consortium led by the Volkswagen Group, Attestor, and Pon Holdings.
 Keddy is the Europcar leisure rental sub-brand.

 History

 Early stages

 Europcar Mobility Group was founded in 1949 in Paris by Raoul-Louis Mattei under the name of "The Automobile Subscription".
 The "Europcars" brand was created in 1951.
-After 20 years of growth, the company was then owned from 1970 to 1988 by Renault, the Compagnie Internationale des Wagons-Lits and Accor.
+After 20 years of growth the company was owned from 1970 to 1988 by Renault, the Compagnie Internationale des Wagons-Lits, and Accor.

 Volkswagen subsidiary

 From 1998, Europcar had progressively been acquired by the Volkswagen Group, until it eventually became a subsidiary 100% owned by the carmaker in 1999.